MicrosoftDocs/learn/learn-pr/wwl-azure/manage-security-active-directory/includes/5-protect-user-accounts-protected-users-group.md

 When a user is a member of the Protected Users group, on their workstation or local device:

- -  User credentials are not cached locally.
+ -  User credentials aren't cached locally.
- -  Credential delegation (CredSSP) will not cache user credentials.
+ -  Credential delegation (CredSSP) won't cache user credentials.
  -  Windows Digest will not cache user credentials.
- -  NTLM will not cache user credentials.
+ -  NTLM won't cache user credentials.
- -  Kerberos will not create DES (Data Encryption Standard) or RC4 keys, or cache credentials or long-term keys.
+ -  Kerberos won't create DES (Data Encryption Standard) or RC4 keys, or cache credentials or long-term keys.
  -  The user can no longer sign-in offline.

 On domain controllers running Windows Server 2012 R2 or later:

- -  NTLM authentication is not allowed.
+ -  NTLM authentication isn't allowed.
- -  DES and RC4 encryption in Kerberos preauthentication cannot be used.
+ -  DES and RC4 encryption in Kerberos preauthentication can't be used.
- -  Credentials cannot be delegated using constrained delegation.
+ -  Credentials can't be delegated using constrained delegation.
- -  Cannot be delegated using unconstrained delegation.
+ -  Can't be delegated using unconstrained delegation.
- -  Ticket-granting tickets (TGTs) cannot renew past the initial lifetime.
+ -  Ticket-granting tickets (TGTs) can't renew past the initial lifetime.

-To add users to privileged groups and the Protected Users group using the Active Directory Administrative Center (ADAC), please follow these steps:
+To add users to privileged groups and the Protected Users group using the Active Directory Administrative Center (ADAC), follow these steps:

 1. Open the **Active Directory Administrative Center (ADAC)**.
 2. In the left-hand navigation pane, expand your domain and navigate to the Users container or the specific Organizational Unit (OU) where the privileged group or the Protected Users group is located.